ScottClaessens/partnerChoice/README.md

-# Is partner choice related to prosociality?
-A cross-national investigation
+# Partner choice does not predict prosociality across countries

-This repository contains the R code for the manuscript "Is partner choice related to prosociality?
-A cross-national investigation".
+This repository contains the R code for the manuscript "Partner choice does not predict prosociality across countries".

 ## Getting Started